Swethapamula/SnappetChallenge/README.md

 # SnappetChallenge

-This project give overview report on  what class is working on today along with individual student performance
+This project gives overview report on what class is working on a day along with individual student performance

 ## Technologies Used:
  ***